 I would explain that the standard in formal writing was still “all right” (since the dictionaries I consulted had “alright” listed as a colloquial version of the word).
 But, today when I searched a few online dictionaries, “alright” showed up as an adverb, with no note of nonstandard usage.
 That doesn’t mean I will be using it any time soon, but it might mean I will tolerate it a bit more when I see it used in such a way.

 I frequently told my students that language is changing; we are changing it.
 Spelling will change, definitions will expand, and new rules established.
 A friend of mine once asked why I attempted to use proper grammar when people just don’t speak that way.
 But, my question for him was, “Does language evolve because of ignorance and laziness or because it reflects a change in people and culture?”
 Should we simply concede to incorrect usage because that is “how people speak”?
-Look at this article for more of a discussion on this issue.

 As instructional designers and training consultants, we are constantly working with language, so we must pay attention to how language is evolving, especially in a culture infiltrated and effected by chatting and texting.
 And, it might not be such a bad thing to use good grammar as we teach everything else.